 - Creating binding vendor agreements

 - Preparing for potential contract disputes with closing businesses

-Once the contract is made, a business and contract litigation lawyer can help small business owners by enforcing the terms of their agreement against contract breaches, defending the business if it is being accused of breaching the contract, or modifying the agreement so it continues to suit everyone's needs.
+Once the contract is made, a business and contract lawyer can help small business owners by enforcing the terms of their agreement against contract breaches, defending the business if it is being accused of breaching the contract, or modifying the agreement so it continues to suit everyone's needs.

 Many small businesses need to hire employees.
 As soon as this happens, the business opens itself up to potential liability – both through the conduct of the worker while on the job and through the legal complexities of state and federal employment laws.

 Hiring an employment lawyer, first, can ensure that things are done right.